clj-kondo/clj-kondo/analysis/README.md

 - `:keywords`: when truthy return `:keywords` described below
 - `:arglists`: when truthy return `:arglists` on `:var-definitions`

-Clj-kondo returns popular metadata such as `:added` and `:deprecated`.
+Clj-kondo returns common metadata such as `:added` and `:deprecated`.
 You can request that it return all, or a specific set, of user-coded namespace or var metadata via:

 - `:namespace-definitions`